RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1]  1.5197 -0.3087 -1.2533
 ```

-The function returned by `constant(x)` is itself a generator, that we can use when we want to specify a deterministic value for a test
+The function returned by `constant(x)` is itself a generator, that we can use when we want to specify a deterministic value for a test:

 ```r